Lyle Waggoner: Personal life

 Waggoner was married to Sharon Kennedy, an actress, financial consultant, and realtor.
 They married in 1961 and had two sons.
 He resided near Jackson, Wyoming, where he was a sculptor.
 His works can be seen at galleries in Jackson Hole, Wyoming, and Lander, Wyoming.

 Death

 Waggoner died in his home in the Los Angeles area at the age of 84 on March 17, 2020, from cancer.
+His memorial services were held at Bel-Air Bay Club in Pacific Palisades, California and Jackson, Wyoming's George Washington Memorial Park.